The Museum Space

-To give the children of the Bronx a fun portal to playful learning, the Museum will open its doors in late 2021.
+To give the children of the Bronx a fun portal to playful learning, the Museum will open its doors in 2022.
 The Museum is one of few cultural institutions in the Bronx geared toward young children, especially those children and families who cannot afford ― or would not normally visit ― a museum.
 The Bronx has 1.3 million residents.
 It is larger than Boston, has 250,000 children under the age of 9 years, and is the only borough in New York City without a children’s museum facility.

 The POWERHOUSE facility is an old City-owned, decommissioned powerhouse built originally in 1925 located on public park land on Mill Pond Park on the Harlem River in the South Bronx just steps from Yankee Stadium.
-Situated on the second floor of the former power plant, in a beautiful 12,800 square foot LEED-certified historic building, the Musuem will serve nearly 75,000 children each year and will feature bright, open exhibit spaces; age-appropriate permanent and temporary interactive exhibits exploring the richness of the Bronx in the arts, culture, community, natural resources, greening and energy; flexible studio space for community gatherings and meetings; and offices for Bronx Children Museum staff.
+Situated on the second floor of the former power plant, in a beautiful 12,800 square foot LEED-certified historic building, the Museum will serve nearly 75,000 children each year and will feature bright, open exhibit spaces; age-appropriate permanent and temporary interactive exhibits exploring the richness of the Bronx in the arts, culture, community, natural resources, greening and energy; flexible studio space for community gatherings and meetings; and offices for Bronx Children Museum staff.

 It sits at the nexus of key transportation and destination hubs: Bronx Terminal Market, Major Deegan Expressway, Mill Pond Park, Metro-North Railroad, New York City subway lines, the new Yankee Stadium and the Harlem River.
 The fabulous site also includes a café on the first floor and direct access to the river, park, and tennis courts.